kevtrng/Google-Forms-Guide/docs/addQuestion/makingAQuestion.md

 ## Removing a Question

-If a question is no longer needed, simple remove the question.
+If a question is no longer needed, simply remove the question.

 **Click on the trash can symbol on the bottom of the question that should be deleted.**